1. Completed application for admission and nonrefundable $40 application fee

-Official report of SAT or ACT scores** for U.S. citizens and permanent U.S. residents.
-To have these scores sent directly to SCAD, applicants should use SAT code 5631 or ACT code 0855 on the test forms.
+To have an official report of SAT or ACT scores** sent directly to SCAD, applicants who are U.S. citizens or permanent U.S. residents should use SAT code 5631 or ACT code 0855 on the test forms.

 ** Students who have SAT math scores lower than 560, have ACT math scores lower than 24, or are otherwise unable to demonstrate an aptitude for the study of mathematics and science must complete MATH 101 in order to pursue the professional Master of Architecture. degree.
 The credit hours earned in MATH 101 may be applied as an undergraduate General Education Elective toward the 270 credit hours required for the Master of Architecture degree.

 4. Evidence of English proficiency for students whose first language is not English

 English is the language of instruction for all classes at SCAD.
 In addition to meeting or exceeding all other SCAD admission criteria, applicants who wish to be admitted with no further English proficiency requirements must demonstrate their current level of proficiency by providing official minimum scores on one of the following: